Volunteer and Community Service Opportunities

 Orientation takes place at Tri-City Animal Shelter & Adoption Center,

 1150 East Pleasant Run Road, Cedar Hill.
-Orientation is set for the first Saturday of every month at 3 p.m., but occasionally there may be an additional orientation on the 3rd Saturday if demand allows.
+Orientation is set for the first and third Saturday of every month at 3 p.m.
 A completed volunteer packet with proof of identification must be submitted prior to scheduling a volunteer for orientation.

 - To volunteer at the shelter, please complete this application or pick an application up at the shelter and once completed we can schedule you for an orientation.